Updates to feeds in Merchant Center

 Extract (coming soon)

-Use 'Extract' to update an attribute or value based on values already in your feed.
+Use 'Extract' to update an attribute or value based on values that are already in your feed.

 |Find & replace (coming soon)||